 Wireless sensor networks have emerged as a technology that are being quickly adopted due to their flexibility and use in a variety of environments.
-However, they consist of small, inexpensive devices or nodes that have severe constraints such as limited bandwidth, limited processing power, short battery life, small storage capability and are physically prone to external threats [2].
+However, they consist of small, inexpensive devices or nodes that have severe constraints such as limited bandwidth, limited processing power, short battery life, small storage capability and are physically prone to external threats [1].
 Even with all the advantages that wireless sensor networks provide such as fast deployment and configuration, the constraints of the sensor nodes makes them extremely vulnerable to various security threats.
 These include attacks that target a specific node with endless communication in order to exhaust its limited battery life and also the physical vulnerability of the sensor nodes within a hostile environment, e.g. a military battlefield.
-Unfortunately, cryptographic techniques such as Public Key Infrastructure (PKI) [3], which is widely used in traditional wired networks, is not suitable to operate on sensor networks to enable secure data communication.
+Unfortunately, a cryptographic technique such as Public Key Infrastructure (PKI) [2], which is widely used in traditional wired networks, is not suitable to operate on sensor networks to enable secure data communication.
 Therefore, this makes sensor networks susceptible to attack and also very difficult to identify and deal with nodes that act maliciously.

-In this paper, the authors propose a secure lightweight architecture for wireless sensor networks (ASLAN) that provides the desired security mechanisms to address the identified security threats.
-ASLAN employs the notion of a base station that is used as a base class in a hierarchical network configuration.
+In this paper, the authors expand on their previously published research [3] and further propose a secure lightweight architecture for wireless sensor networks that provide the desired security mechanisms to address the identified security threats.
+The architecture employs the notion of a base station that is used as a base class in a hierarchical network configuration.
 The paper describes how this network topology is formed.
-The format of the paper is as follows: Section 2 discusses some of the various security issues associated with wireless sensor networks.
-Section 3 gives a summary of previously related research in this area.
-Section 4 introduces our proposed architecture (ASLAN) which includes the network topology formation, details of our security protocol for identifying and isolating aberrant nodes, and the secure routing mechanism of data communication in the sensor network.
-Section 5 discusses our future work to implement and evaluate ASLAN.
-Finally, section 6 concludes this paper.
+The format of the paper is as follows: Section 2 gives a summary of previously related research in the area of security for wireless sensor networks.
+Section 3 discusses the network topology formation, the details of our security protocol for identifying and isolating aberrant nodes, and the secure routing mechanism of data communication in the sensor network.
+Section 4 concludes this paper.